brian-quiroz/Scraping-News-And-Generating-News-Headlines/README.md

 3. Read file from Hidden Markov Model script
 4. Train algorithm with the headlines from the file
 5. Generate and display new "fake news" headlines on command line

+## Disclaimer
+This program was just made for recreational use.